 - A cover letter indicating the research theme or project for which the applicant is applying

-- Curriculum vitae (For security purposes, please do not include any personal information--e.g., birthdate, social security numbers, and/or passport number.
-In addition, your CV may be circulated among EWC staff.)
+- Curriculum vitae (For security purposes, please do not include any personal information—e.g., birthdate, social security numbers, and/or passport number; your CV may be circulated among EWC staff)

-- Names of three referees, including full name, title, address, telephone and fax number, and email address.
+- Names of three referees, including full name, title, address, telephone and fax numbers, and email address

-- Research proposal (3 to 5 pages) including:
+- Research proposal (3 to 5 pages), which should do the following:

-- Setting out the issue or issues they propose to investigate.
+- Set out the issue or issues of the proposed investigation

-- The relationship of the proposed study to ongoing work in the area.
+- State the relationship of the proposed study to ongoing work in the area

-- How the proposed study can advance regional development and cooperation.
+- Explain how the proposed study can advance regional development and cooperation

-- The duration of fellowship required, expected time that the applicant can be in residence at the East-West Center.
+- Propose the duration of fellowship required, the expected time that the applicant can be in residence at the East-West Center

 Applicants who can provide some of the cost of the fellowship should indicate what costs they are able to cover.